I have hidden things from you that you simply do not need to know.

 I wish you would call or text sometimes too.
 It takes two to tango.

-But I understand how you work.
+But I understand how you work… You’re my madre, but you have your own life.
 I am not offended by it.

 You have told me before you don’t want to bother me, but how could you ever bother me?